Coding-sauna-ry/Escape/README.md

 ## 💡 Challenge 💡
 To pass this challenge, you need to demonstrate to the Judge the pathfinding algorithms of A* and Dijkstra in finding direction from Platform 6 to Luupi.

+If you are not familiar what A* and Dijkstra are.
+Well, you'd better figure it out.

 A [map](https://github.com/Coding-sauna-ry/Escape/blob/main/Escape-map.png) is ready for you.
 From the Start point, consider the nodes, implement A* & Dijkstra algorithms to reach the Destination.
 Explain them to the Judge.

 ## 📚 To make your life a bit easier 📚